 Shaun is an academic and business leader, he is the Director of the Royal Institution (Ri).
 He is a Royal Academy of Engineering Visiting Professor at the Cambridge University’s Department of Engineering, and a Teaching Fellow in Engineering at Girton College.

-Yike is a Professor in the Department of Computing at Imperial College, with experience in computing science.
+Yike is a Professor in the Department of Computing at Imperial College London, with experience in computing science.
 He has held numerous roles in related companies and projects, for example, he is the Principal Investigator of the European Innovative Medicines Initiative (IMI) eTRIKS project, a €23M project that is building a cloud-based informatics platform.

 David is BIEA's STEM Chairman and is an influential senior education expert.
 He is the Founder of the iTrust charity and former CEO of the UK Independent Association of Prep Schools IAPS, UK Ofsted Inspector and Director of Education, Academic Director of United Learning Trust charity, Chairman of the UK Association of Education Assessment Inspectors and Advisers, CEO of the Teaching Awards Trust and Editor in Chief of the British Curriculum and Assessment Journal.